ibm-cloud-docs/databases-for-postgresql/howto-read-replica.md

 ```
 {: .codeblock}

-When monitoring the output for replication lag, note that the `application_name` refers to the formation ID of the replicas - the last populated section of the cloud resource name (CRN).
+When monitoring the output for replication lag, note that the `application_name` refers to the formation ID of the replicas: the last populated section of the cloud resource name (CRN).
 Look for a `sync_state` value of "async", a `state` value of "Streaming" during the replication, and time statistics.

 Your deployment always has a replica for its HA paired node, the `application_name` will the same as your main deployment, and the `sync_state` value will be "sync".
 You should expect an additional row of output for each read-only replica, the `application_name` will be different and the `sync_state` will be "async".
 You can then evaluate whether it is in sync with the additional information provided by the query results.